Is Florida a low-tax state?

 That difference matters because Florida can be the right move for a high earner and a weaker move for a budget-sensitive buyer facing expensive housing or ownership risk.
 The tax effect changes with income, city, and housing strategy.

-Statewide coverage for Florida is intended to narrow the shortlist.
-Taxes, housing, school fit, and legal rules can still vary by city, county, district, and effective date.
+Statewide coverage for Florida helps narrow a shortlist.
+Taxes, housing, schools, weather risk, and rules can still vary locally.

 Florida is a low-tax state in the current dataset because Florida has 0% state income tax, although property tax, sales tax, and ownership costs still affect real affordability.